Haunts: You have struck the woman farmer and farm worker …

 There are hunger strikes and there are hunger strikes.
 For every hunger strike that saves a life, even temporarily, such as that of the six Iranians in England, there are literally 900 million deadly hunger strikes.
 The planet is aflame with hunger strikes.
 Farmers are poisoned and are dying, women and children in particular are starving, and the response of the global market, and of the nation-States it supports and controls, is as it has always been.
 Let them eat pesticide.

-Haunts: Women farmers wait for justice
+Women farmers wait for justice

 In the Washington, DC, metro area, the local food banks are swamped.
-Loudon County, a half hour away or so, is the wealthiest county in the United States, at least if measured by median income.
+Loudoun County, a half hour away or so, is the wealthiest county in the United States, at least if measured by median income.
 For the first time ever, its food pantry is providing free food.
 It will feed some 2000 families this week.
 The same story goes for the other nearby wealthy counties, Montgomery in Maryland, Fairfax in Virginia.
 Food insecurity is on the rise here.

 The past week’s news stories of people seeking food more often than not profile women.
 On the one hand, it’s the season.
 Thanksgiving is in a couple days.
 Winter is looming large, as are Christmas and other Festive Season holidays.
 This year, the stories are of women who had jobs, good jobs, well paying jobs, who break down into tears as they stand, for the first time, in food lines at soup kitchens, or at fast food emporia, seeking jobs that would have been unacceptable a few years ago.
 Readers and viewers shake our heads in sympathetic dismay, and we sigh.